-What does a Line Art do?
+What is a Line Art?

 The term "Line Art" in the context of animation refers to a distinct phase within the animation process where the artists create clean, definitive outlines for the characters and scenes.
 This step is crucial as it helps to refine the sketches and provides a clear guide for the subsequent stages of coloring and shading.
 Line artists must balance precision and creativity, ensuring their work adheres to the visual style set by the character designers and directors.